 After users have resolved the configuration issues, they can click PUBLISH again to complete publishing the Program.

-Exiting the Model
+Publishing and Exiting the Model

 After configuring the Program, users have three options before exiting the model: